550 words

 This article is for those looking for a detailed and straightforward guide on installing auto-run scripts when macOS boots.

-This guide describes how to connect to a server using the iTerm2 terminal emulator installed on the macOS operating system.
+This guide walks you through connecting to a server with the iTerm2 terminal emulator on macOS.

 We go into the system under an account with administrator rights and start the terminal emulator.